RohitShah1706/Replit-Clone-V1/README.md

 - Look into file watching library: [Chokidar on NPM](https://www.npmjs.com/package/chokidar)

-- Look into only sending diffs to the server instead of the whole file.
+- Look into only sending diffs to the server instead of the whole file [Quill on NPM](https://www.npmjs.com/package/quill)